Anderson Carriage Co. (1907-1910)

 This is a Detroit Electric hub emblem (c1920) ms |

-The "Detroit Electric" name was also displayed on the sill plates where fitted, see cast metal example shown below:
+The "Detroit Electric" name was also displayed on the running board and the sill plates where fitted, see examples shown below:

 Detroit Electric sill plate (1926) rmsothebys |

-The Detroit Electric radiator emblem seen from 1919 appears to have continued on some Detroit Electric models into the early 1930's, see surviving 1931 Detroit Electric Model 99 showing possible radiator emblem:
+The Detroit Electric radiator emblem seen from 1919 to about 1925 reappeared in 1930, see the Detroit Electric factory photo of the 1930 Model 99 "A" and a surviving 1931 Model 99 showing the radiator emblem:

 Detroit Electric Model 99 Coupe showing radiator emblem (1931) sportscarmarket |

-Detroit Electric models in the later 1930's did not carry a radiator emblem but continued to display the "Detroit Electric" name on the hub emblems, which were the same design as the hub emblem shown earlier for 1919, see surviving 1937 Detroit Electric example shown below:
+Detroit Electric models in the later 1930's did not carry a radiator emblem but continued to display the "Detroit Electric" name on the hub emblems, which were re-used from earlier cars.
+The surviving 1937 Detroit Electric example shown below, for example, uses hubcaps taken from an earlier Detroit Electric car:

 No comments: